 There are a variety of things to do at Bayside Marketplace, including:

-• People-watch: Bayside Marketplace is an excellent place for people to watch and soak up the atmosphere of Miami.
+- People-watch: Bayside Marketplace is a great place to people-watch and soak up the atmosphere of Miami.

 8. Miami Beach Botanical Garden